 The short version is that it’s not easy to get custody of a grandchild over the objections of a living, legally competent parent.
 In order to make a successful bid for custody of grandchildren, the grandparent must overcome the legal presumption that awarding a parent, or both parents, primary custody would significantly impair the child’s physical health or emotional development.

 This is a difficult burden to overcome.
 A grandparent vying for custody might show the court that the parents are battling addiction problems.
-They might also show that the parent is putting the child or children in dangerous situations via the parent’s choice of a new partner or partners.
+They might also show that a parent’s new partner or partners are somehow putting the child in danger.

 Getting a Court Order for Grandparent Custody of a Child